 Coconut Cream– I also used a 5.4 fl. oz. can of coconut cream from Native Forest.
 Thai Kitchen is also a good brand.
 Make sure to shake and stir the can of coconut crème before using.
 There will be crème at the top of the can and liquid at the bottom.

 Avocado Mayonnaise: I used Primal Kitchen Avocado Mayonnaise.
 For Paleo/Whole30 make sure the mayonnaise is compliant.

-Dried Seasonings: I used basil, salt, black pepper, and red pepper flakes, but feel free to adjust to best fit your palette!
+Dried Seasonings: I used basil, salt, black pepper, and red pepper flakes, but feel free to adjust to best fit your palate!
 Oregano, thyme, and cayenne pepper would also work well.